What's the Best Way to Contact eBay Members?

 Though this comes as a surprise to many users, inappropriate contact is not limited to threatening or unwanted contact.
 Inappropriate contact includes nearly any contact unrelated to eBay auctions. eBay members expect to be contacted by other eBay members only if it has to do with a transaction or potential transaction.
-Other types of contact (whether personal or professional) can be perceived as SPAM, unsolicited email or unwanted contact—even if the message seems innocuous to the sender.
+Different types of contact (whether personal or professional) can be perceived as SPAM, unsolicited email or unwanted contact, even if the message seems innocuous to the sender.

 For General Contact

-To contact an eBay member who is not a trading partner or potential trading partner, follow these steps closely.
+To contact an eBay member who is not a trading partner or potential trading partner, follow these steps carefully.
 This contact will be handled via the mail forwarding system.

 - Visit the eBay member search tool or click on "Advanced Search" near the top-right of almost any eBay page followed by "Find a Member" in the "Members" heading of the sidebar.
 Enter the member's "eBay User ID" in the box labeled "Enter User ID or email address of member" on the "Find a Member" page.
 Click "Search" to search for the member.